 Although it was made to increase productivity, shared inboxes — or shared email addresses — can be a very tricky technology that will do the opposite.
 How so?
-By making wrong choices.
+By making the wrong choices.

 For instance, if you use a tool that is hard to learn, your team won’t adopt it.
-If it’s adding too much replies, your team will certainly get lost among emails (and you’ll lose track on who’s actually doing the work).
+If it’s adding too many replies, your team will certainly get lost among emails (and you’ll lose track on who’s actually doing the work).
 So let’s see some good practices:

-- To which enquiries I am accountable?
+- To which inquiries I am accountable?

 (does it ring a bell?)

 However, traditional email clients do not allow teams to easily reply to questions like the above, right?
 As a consequence, teams need to seek for further support on external tool, besides your inbox.
 Tools such as Trello, Asana or Pipedrive bring a golden feature for teams to work together – collaboration – even though most of the activities start and finish as emails.